Bishop2592/Bishop2592/README.md

 - 👋 Hi, I’m @Bishop2592
-- 👀 I’m interested in WEBSITE DEVELOPMENT
+- 👀 I’m a WEBSITE DESIGNER
-- 🌱 I’m currently learning WEBSITE DEVELOPMENT
+- 🌱 I can work away from Home and Remotely
-- 💞️ I’m looking to collaborate on WEBSITE DEVELOPMENT
+- 💞️ I’m looking to collaborate on WEBSITE Development /Designing
 - 📫 How to reach me 09027703412 ON WHATSAPP and bishopsamuel1997@gmail.com

 <!---